Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

 K-9 Alamo was a working dog but also a social dog.

 He loved to work, but he also loved to play.
-Chief Spells shared a couple of BPD’s fond memories of Alamo.
+Captain White shared a couple of BPD’s fond memories of Alamo.

 “Alamo loved to roll around in the grass.
-After rolling around, he would have large clumps of grass all over him,” said Chief Spells.
+After rolling around, he would have large clumps of grass all over him,” said Captain White.
 “It was hard to find decoys to help with criminal apprehension training because Alamo had such a strong bite.”

 K-9 Alamo was escorted by his handler, BPD, and other neighboring agencies from the Crawford County Forensics Unit to River Valley Animal Clinic on Monday (Aug.31) at 1:30 p.m.